 If you happen to own one of MakerBot’s 3D printers, then this app is perfect for you.
 The application allows you to access everything MakerBot from your mobile device and prepare digital designs for 3D printing.

 All you have to do is to add any 3D model file stored to your MakerBot Cloud Library, then use MakerBot cloud servers to optimize, scale, and slice your design for 3D printing, layer-by-layer.

 You can also use MakerBot Mobile to monitor and control your MakerBot Replicator 3D Printer from anywhere.
 This means you can keep an eye on what’s on your build plate, pause, cancel, and even start a print without being near your printer.

-eDrawings is a CAD viewer which lets you view native eDrawings files as well as assemblies and drawings files.
+eDrawings is a CAD viewer that lets you view native eDrawings files as well as assemblies and drawings files.
 It is an email-enabled communication tool which dramatically eases sharing of product design information among its users.

 With eDrawings, users can load and send files via email to collaborate more effectively with everyone involved in product development.
 This includes people who are not regular CAD software users to interpret and understand 2D and 3D designs.

 The free version lets you open 3D (EASM, EPRT, SLDASM, SLDPRT), 2D (EDRW, SLDDRW) and associated files from any source such as email attachments or cloud storage services.
 The Pro version adds the ability to measure your designs, view cross-sections of your models in XY, YZ, or ZX directions, create markups in your designs, including text notes and freehand notations and more.